15 Insanely AMAZING Day Trips from Merida

 Mayapan was the last power center of the Maya people.
 After Mayapan collapsed (due to a civil war between two powerful families), the Maya dispersed to different places around the Yucatan and as far south as Guatemala.
 Never again would there be a powerful united city-state that ruled over the Maya people.

 There are a few structures that you don’t want to miss during your visit to Mayapan.
 The most magnificent one is the Pyramid of Kukulcan (the feathered serpent).
 Climb to the top for stunning views of the other ruins and the Yucatan.
 Go inside the round observatory-like building called the Caracol.
 Another structure you can enter is the Temple of the Painted Niches.
 Supposedly, in the Temple of the Fisherman, there is a beautifully painted floor of fish.
-It was not open when I visited
+It was not open when I visited.

-How to get to Mayapan from Merida:
+How to Get to Mayapan from Merida by Bus:

-I took a second-class bus from the Noreste Bus Station in Merida at 9:25 AM.
-When you buy your bus ticket at the station, make sure you say that you want to go to “ruinas de Mayapan” and NOT “Mayapan” because there is a city with the name “Mayapan,” which is not anywhere near the ruins.
-My ticket cost MXN$40 (US$2) and it said “Tiket” on it, which is the nearest city to the ruins.
-However, the bus that I got on said “Teabo”, which is the bus’s last stop.
 When I got on the bus, I told the driver that I wanted to go to “ruinas de Mayapan.”
 AT 11:05 AM, the bus driver dropped me off on the side of the highway and I had to walk a few minutes to the entrance and ticket office of the ruins.

 4. Dzibilchaltun

-• COST: MXN$259 (US$13)
+• COST: MXN$259 (US$15.36)

 • LOCATION: Google Maps